 CJ-253 Social Deviance 3

 CJ-285 Criminal Corrections Systems 3

 CJ-315 Criminal Procedure 3

 CJ-350 Research Techniques and Data Analysis 3

 Total Credits 18

-Special Notes on R Requirements for Criminal Justice Minors
+Special Notes on Requirements for Criminal Justice Minors

-1 e minors are required to maintain a 2.0 average in minor courses.
+All Criminal Justice minors are required to maintain a 2.0 average in minor courses.

 Requirements for a Minor in Psychology

 PS-151 Introduction to Psychology 3

 PS- Psychology Electives 15

-Total Credits , , 18
+Total Credits 18

-Requirements fo or Minor in Social Justice
+Requirements for Minor in Social Justice

+Requirements it

 SJ/PO-250 Introduction to Social Justice 3

-ng urban internships designated as Service Learning 3
+Select one of the following ng urban internships designated as Service Learning 3

 UR-492 Urban Internship

 SO-492 Urban Internship

-Take the following Faith · 3
+Take the following Faith and Justice elective: 3

 TH-484 Christian Medical Ethics

-ng Politics, Economics and the Environment electives: 3
+Select one of the following ng Politics, Economics and the Environment electives: 3

 EC-452 Economic Development

-BI-129 Biological Issues: Decisions and Ethics

 SO-489 Globalization and Fieldwork Seminar

-ng Social Diversity and Stratification electives: 3
+Select one of the following ng Social Diversity and Stratification electives: 3

 EC-324 Poverty and Inequality

 SO/SJ-136 Introduction to Lesbian, Gay, Bisexual and Transgendered Studies

 SO/AS/SJ-245 Haitians in America

 SO/UR/AS/SJ-412 Ethnicity and Race in Urban History

 SO-200 Ethnic and Racial Relations

 SO-351 Issues in the Latino Community

-ng Social Movements and Change electives: 3
+Select one of the following ng Social Movements and Change electives: 3

-AS-460 U.S. Civil Rights Movement •
+AS-460 U.S. Civil Rights Movement

 PO/SJ-130 Introduction to Nonviolence

 UR/SJ-328 Social Work in Urban Systems

 PO-311 Peace and Justice Issues Within Political Theory

 UR-465 Vietnam and the U.S.

 PO-498 Political Poetry and Music

-Total Credits 1 ontolar 1 octiv and music 18
+Total Credits 18

-ce is offered only at the Jersey City Campus.
+The Minor in Social Justice is offered only at the Jersey City Campus.

-a Minor in Urban Studies
+Requirements for a Minor in Urban Studies

-• •

 UR-151 The Contemporary City 3

-UR- Total Credits Urban Studies Electives 15
+UR- Urban Studies Electives 15

+Total Credits 18